Why ‘nonsense on stilts’?

 The list of pseudoscientific topics is mind-bogglingly extensive .
 Most are harmless.
 Some are almost certainly beneficial to some extent (things don’t have to be scientific to be beneficial – some people even derive benefits from religion after all).

-Pigliucci then goes on to discuss the role the role the media plays in advancing pseudoscience and assorted bunk.
+Pigliucci then goes on to discuss the role the media plays in advancing pseudoscience and assorted bunk.
 Newspapers, television and social media lap it all up (although, surprisingly, he overlooks social media, which I think has a hell of a lot to answer for in terms of giving bunk traction with intelligent people).
 He follows this up with the role of ‘think tanks’ and ‘public intellectuals’- much beloved of the media to give all sorts of bunk a veneer of supposed credibility.
 This is not to say all think tanks and public intellectuals are corrupt or heretics.
 But we all have our favourites that we take to be reliable and therefore rarely question.
 For me, I much love Noam Chomsky and Carl Sagan, along with the work of Compass and the New Economics Foundation, but on the other hand, Newt Gingrich, David Starkey, the Centre for Social Justice and Adam Smith Institute can all go to hell.
 But therein lies the problem.
 One person’s intellectualism is another person’s spindoctorism!
 (Pigliucci’s prosaic term, not mine).

 In dealing with the interplay between science and politics, the classic example simply has to be global warming.
 Most reading this will not need me to go into this topic, there simply is no scientific debate on the realities of global warming – merely some minor debate over rates of change and extrapolating the complexities of the causal factors.
 Dissenters use pseudoscience and blatant corruption to give the illusion of a debate as this suits the interests of corporate paymasters.